A Hot-Set Tomato Hybrid for Hot Climates

 Preparing the Soil

 - Mix up to 4” of compost into the soil.
-Compost aids in retaining moisture for the plants.
+Compost aids in retaining moisture for plants.

 - Tomato plants require nutrients from the soil to thrive.
 Mixing in a continuous-releasing fertilizer is recommended.